JetBrains/kotlin-native/COCOAPODS.md

 1. Specify the name of a Pod library in the `pod()` function.
 In the configuration block specify the cinterop options:

-    * `extraOpts` – to specify the list of options to a Pod library.
+    * `extraOpts` – to specify the list of options for a Pod library.
 For example, specific flags: `extraOpts = listOf("-compiler-option")`
     * `packageName` – to specify the package name.
-If you specify it, you can import the library using the package name: `import <packageName>`
+If you specify this, you can import the library using the package name: `import <packageName>`.

 2. Specify the minimum deployment target version for the Pod library.